remoshock/remoshock/docs/FAQ.md

 Please see [https://www.eltima.com/article/virtualbox-usb-passthrough/](https://www.eltima.com/article/virtualbox-usb-passthrough/) on how to install and enable USB Passthrough support for VirtualBox.

-Note: I did not work for me.
-USB 3.0 showed up after `apt install virtualbox-ext-pack`, adding myself to the vboxuser group and restarting.
-But the VirtualBox Machine configuration dialog does not list any USB devices.
-Neither does `lsusb` inside the virtual machine.
+In short:
+- `apt install virtualbox-ext-pack`
+- add yourself to the vboxuser group
+- on the USB settings pages of the virutal machine select USB 3.0 controller and add a filter to allow access to the SDR device

 **Which setup is used for testing?**